SigtunaGIS/castor-plugin/README.md

 # Castor plugin

-Plugin for Castor using rest-API for Castor.
-Requires Origo 2.1.1 or later and Castor API.
+Plugin for Castor using rest-api for Castor.
+Requires Origo 2.1.1 or later and Castor api.
 The plugin must be used with the plugin for OpenID connect for authorization.
 With this plugin a user can send selected real estates in Origo to Castor for further handling.
 Selections made in Castor can be sent and viewed as a layer in Origo.

 #### Example usage of Castor plugin